Build Configuration

 nano ~/.pip/pip.conf

-Update this configuration file with the following, replacing <repoistory-url> with the URL provided by your repository manager:
+Update this configuration file with the following, replacing <repository-url> with the URL provided by your repository manager including the simple/ context:

 [global]